Affine Grassmannians of group schemes and exotic principal bundles over A^1: Affine Grassmannians for group schemes

 \subsection{Generalities on affine Grassmannians}

 Let $U=\spec R$ be a connected affine scheme and $\Aff/U$ be the (big) \'etale site of affine schemes over $U$.
-Recall that a \emph{$U$-space} is a sheaf of sets on $\Aff/U$.
+Recall that a \emph{$U$-space} is a sheaf of sets on $\Et/U$.
+We can equivalently view it as a sheaf on $\Aff/U$ (see~\cite[Exp.~VII, Prop.~3.1]{SGA4-2}).
 Let $\bG$ be a smooth affine $U$-group scheme.
 Our main object of study is the \emph{affine Grassmannian\/} $Gr_\bG$.
-It is defined as the sheafification of the presheaf, sending an affine $U$-scheme $T$ to the set $\bG(\dot D_T)/\bG(D_T)$\footnote{The morphism $\dot D_T\to D_T$ induces a morphism $\bG(D_T)\to\bG(\dot D_T)$.
-It is obvious that this morphism is injective and we identify $\bG(D_T)$ with its image.}.
+It is defined as the sheafification of the presheaf, sending an affine $U$-scheme $T$ to the set $\bG(\dot D_T)/\bG(D_T)$.
+(The morphism $\dot D_T\to D_T$ induces a morphism $\bG(D_T)\to\bG(\dot D_T)$.
+It is obvious that this morphism is injective and we identify $\bG(D_T)$ with its image.)

 As in the previous section, let $Y$ be a finite and \'etale over $U$ subscheme of $\A^1_U$ (automatically closed).
 Assume also that $Y\ne\emptyset$, then the projection $Y\to U$ is surjective.
 Let $\Psi$ be the functor, sending a $U$-scheme $T$ to the set of isomorphism classes of pairs $(\cE,\tau)$, where $\cE$ is a $\bG$-bundle over $\P^1_T$, $\tau$ is its trivialization on $\P^1_T-(Y\times_UT)$.